catthu/Platform17/journal.md

 ## Overview

-I've been occupied with packing and other work, but I updated README.md to reflect current status.
+I've been occupied with packing and other work, so not much done here.
+But:

+- I updated README.md to reflect current status
+- And made a Bertrand Russell Markov chain bot
+    - The source is Russell's essays scraped from the web.
+I don't think this is good enough, so I'll have to acquire a text version of his Autobiography somehow
+    - I used markovify, but I want to come back and implement it from scratch to see what it's like

 ## March 30, 2017